Fiz-Victor/about-me/docs/about/README.md

 ## :telescope: About me

-An average high school student, living in China :cn:.
+An average high school student (in school), living in China :cn:.
 Block game enthusiast.

 An ◢◤ / EDM / Kawaii Music/ Vocaloid / Pop Lover!